 The 1095-B goes to two groups:

 - Americans who work at a company that offers a fully insured health insurance plan (one where the claims are paid by an insurance company) and has 50 or more full-time employees.
-This applies to the Kaiser HMO and HMO Blue plans.
-If you’re enrolled in one of these plans, you’ll receive a 1095-B Form.
+This applies to the Kaiser HMO plan.
+If you’re enrolled in this plan, you’ll receive a 1095-B Form.

 - Americans who work at a company that offers health insurance and has fewer than 50 employees.

-When you receive it, keep it and check it for accuracy just like with your 1095-C. Report any errors to Kaiser or BlueCross BlueShield.
+When you receive it, keep it and check it for accuracy just like with your 1095-C. Report any errors to Kaiser.

 The 1095-C goes to Americans who work at a company that offers a self-insured health insurance plan (one where the claims are paid by the company, not an insurer) and has 50 or more employees.
 Intuit meets these standards, so you will receive one—even if you didn’t get your health insurance through Intuit.